marcuscastelo/vscode-anime/README.md

 ### Syntax Highlighting

 Here is a simple example:
+## TODO: change image size and include friend example
 ![syntax example](images/syntax-example.png)

-Dates are in orange, anime titles in green, watch times in blue and episodes in green.
+Dates are in orange, anime titles in green, watch times in blue, episodes in cyan and friends in yellow.

 ### WIP: autocompletion